Swan Draw Dock Information Page

 April

-- Temporary weir plate to be installed on top of weir wall to create a safe working area within the draw dock and maintain flood protection whilst northern headwall is removed.
+- Temporary weir plate will be installed on the top of the weir wall to create a safe working area within the draw dock and maintain flood protection whilst northern headwall is removed

-- Deconstruct the northern headwall and carefully remove Carrera Wharf marble and provide to residents of Carrera Wharf.
+- Deconstruct the northern headwall and carefully remove Carrara Wharf marble and provide to residents of Carrara Wharf

-- Dewater dock and transfer fish to River Thames
+- De-water dock & transfer fish into the the River Thames

 This is an information page only, there is no consultation.
 We will maintain this site throughout the project.